JimEli/parallel_comparison/README.md

 # Simple C++ Concurrent and Parallel API Comparison

-Compares different sequential and concurrent programming methods to fill an array with sequential integral values.
+This program compares several different sequential and concurrent programming methods to fill an array with sequential integral values.
 Utilizes threads, C++ PPL, C++ AMP, C++17 Parallel, TBB and OpenMP libraries.
-No optimizations applied.
+Utilizes a simple timing benchmarch.
+No specific optimizations applied.

 Compares the following algorithms:

 ### Sequential Algorithms
 Basic for loop: